oadrianrabelo/oadrianrabelo/README.md

 - :books: &nbsp;I'm currently developing my final paper
 - :seedling: &nbsp;I'm currently learning **Dart** for finishing the development of the paper
-- :notes: &nbsp;I really like Rock and Heavy Metal (Slipknot :black_heart:)
+- :guitar: &nbsp;I really like Rock and Heavy Metal (Slipknot :black_heart:)
+- :violin: &nbsp;I also like Classical Music
 - :exploding_head: &nbsp;I have some knowledge about Java, PHP Laravel, MySQL, HTML, CSS and Agile Software Development like Scrum and XP.